nire0510/webspy/README.md

     Field3: '.get-data-from@attr',
     MyList: ['ul.tasks li']
   },
   // (Optional) the message text.
-If empty, WebSpy will automatically generate a message based on the selectors object:
+If empty, WebSpy will automatically generate a message based on the selectors object based on Mustache templates engine.
+  // (read more about the templates engine here)[https://www.npmjs.com/package/mustache]:
   text: '',
   // (Optional) Slack message attachments (see more details here - https://api.slack.com/docs/message-attachments).
-  // You can use the data scraped by wrapping selector name with double curly braces:
+  // similar to the text property, the attachments' template is based on Mustache templates engine:
   attachments: [
     {
         "footer": "My name is {{Name}}.
 WebSpy rules!"